 Welcome Bass Pro Outdoor Days!

-The festival serves as the headquarters for the Race for the Rivers canoe/kayak races and the Ride for the Rivers bike race.
+The festival serves as the headquarters for the Race for the Rivers canoe/kayak races.
 It’s the perfect place to keep tabs on the leaderboards as you mingle with the racers and peruse local food and crafts booths.
 Best of all, it’s a prime spot to watch the racers cross the flying finish line!

-The festival is held at Frontier Park, 500 S. Riverside Drive in Historic St. Charles, MO.
-It kicks off at 11:00 AM and ends at 5:00 PM.
+The Festival kicks off at 10:00 AM and ends at 5:00 PM.
 The festival is FREE, including activities and music.
 Food and drink will be available for purchase.

 Bass Pro Shops Outdoor Days